 How to Convert Quarts of Flour to Kilograms

-To convert a quart measurement to a kilogram measurement, divide the flour by the conversion ratio.
-One kilogram of flour is equal to 2 quarts, so use this simple formula to convert:
+Since one kilogram of flour is equal to 2 quarts, you can use this simple formula to convert:

-The flour in kilograms is equal to the quarts divided by 2.
+The flour in kilograms is equal to the flour in quarts divided by 2.

 While most experts suggest measuring dry ingredients by weight for improved precision, not all recipes call for ingredients by weight and when they do we might not all have a scale handy.
 Because flours vary in density, it might not be immediately clear how to convert between a weight and volume measurement.

 The table below can help with the conversion, and shows the approximate volume measurement for various weights of flour, by type.